cbohnert67/Data-Science-Xperiences/README.md

 # Data Science eXperiences

-Practical learning resources from the Data Science enthusiast.
+Practical learning resources for the Data Science enthusiast.

 You can look around and read about my programming exercices, my data stories and data science projects written in Python.